Staph Infections In Kids: Symptoms, Treatment & Home Remedies

 Image: Shutterstock

-• Children must avoid sharing athletic equipment, clothes, towels, and napkins with other children.
+• Children must avoid sharing personal items such as athletic equipment, clothes, towels, razors, and napkins with others.

 • Teach your children not to put their hands in their mouth, eyes, or nose after visiting high-risk areas, such as a bathroom.